RxLaboratory/Duik/src-docs/docs/guide/animation/tweening.md

 ![](../../img/duik/animation/tween-options.png)

-By default, Duik freezes all **animated properties** it'll find, but you can set it to only freeze explicitely **selected properties** if you prefer.
+By default, Duik freezes all **animated properties** it'll find, but you can set it to only freeze explicitly **selected properties** if you prefer.

 By default, Duik works only with **selected layers**, but you can tell it to use **all layers**; in this case it'll freeze all animations in the composition, no matter the selection.
 Be careful, this may be a bit long if there are a lot of animated properties.